panche12/karinas-spotify/README.md

 As one of my first personal projects, I wanted to download my own Spotify data and dive into my listening habits.
 After sharing some insights to my friend, Karina, she told me she wanted to take a look at her data as well.
 I offered to analyze it for her so that she can have a more simplified outlook of her music experience, while I can gain more practice in dealing with large datasets and working through them with Google Sheets, Google BigQuery, and Tableau.
 It was a win, win!

+I showed Karina how she can download her Spotify data, and she received the zip folder couple days later.
+Karina's data ranges from March 21, 2023 to March 22, 2024.

 After receiving all the relevant downloads of Karina's Spotify data, I converted the JSON files to CSV files.

 _These separate files could be seen as "streamhistory_0", "streamhistory_1", "streamhistory_2", "streamhistory_3",